JKobyP/c-projects/README.md

 c-projects
 ==========

-Here lie some side projects I've been working on.
+Here lie some old games.
 If you can make use of them, feel free to use them without giving me any credit.

 Currently, there are two tile-based games - Conway's Game of Life, and Snake.
 Both were implemented as a way to learn c.

+----
+#Dependencies:
-note: Both games require SDL2 to run.
+Both games require SDL2 to run.
 Install it from your favorite package manager.

-----
-#Installation
+#Usage
-Warning, both of these games expect sdlgrid.{c,h} to be in the parent directory.
+Both of these games expect sdlgrid.{c,h} to be in the parent directory.
 If you move around the directory tree, then it's on you to change the makefile.

 ##To play Snake